TorMap/tormap/README.md

 Make sure you have at least 100 GB of free disk space, since the downloaded archive and local DB will take up a lot of space.

-On most `Unix` systems you can use the install script `./install`.
+On most `Unix` systems you can use the installation script `./install`.
 It will try to use your package manager to install missing requirements.
 Depending on your shell you run the script with `./install` or `bash ./install`.

 If you use Windows or the `./install` script failed, please install these manually: